-Kevin Roy, Ph.D., is Associate Professor and Director of Graduate Studies in the Department of Family Science at the University of Maryland College Park School of Public Health.
+Kevin Roy, Ph.D., is an Associate Professor in the Department of Family Science at the University of Maryland College Park School of Public Health.
 He is recognized as an expert in the field of fatherhood research, with two decades of experience working with low-income families and community-based parenting programs.
 His research focuses on the life course of young men on the margins of families and the work force, as they transition into adulthood and fatherhood.
 Through participant observation and life history interviews, he explores the intersection of policy systems, such as welfare reform, community-based parenting programs, and incarceration, with care giving and providing roles in kin networks.
 He has received funding for his research from NICHD, the W.T.
 Grant Foundation, and the National Poverty Center.
 Roy served as a deputy editor for Journal of Marriage and Family and has published over 50 articles and chapters, in this journal as well as Social Problems, American Journal of Community Psychology, Journal of Family Issues, and Family Relations.
 He is a current editor for the new Sourcebook on Family Theory and Methods (3rd ed) project.
 His book Nurturing dads: Social initiatives for contemporary fathering in the ASA Rose Series was published by Russell Sage Foundation Press in 2012.
 He received a Ph.D. in Human Development & Social Policy at Northwestern University in 1999.

 Ph.D., Human Development and Social Policy, Northwestern University, 1999

 - FMSC 190 - Man up?
 Masculinities, fathering, health & inequality

 - FMSC 381 - Poverty, affluence, and families